bfxdev/OBS/README.md

 ### Dithering

-The common "ordered" [dithering algorithm](https://en.wikipedia.org/wiki/Dither) is used.
+A common [dithering algorithm](https://en.wikipedia.org/wiki/Dither) is used.
 The processing on each pixel can be described as:
-- Adds a small value to each RGB component, value which is extracted from the *dithering matrix* wrapped using a modulo on the position of the pixel
+- Adds a small error value to color of the current pixel, value which is extracted from the *dithering matrix* wrapped using a modulo on the position of the pixel
 - Finds the closest color, from the selected inks, to this color with error

 In average, the mix of the determined color approaches the original color.